idarahu/DE-project/Design.md

     The same tools mentioned above will be used.
 4. Normalising the field of study

-    For that, each ArXiv category will be mapped against the Scientific Disciplines classification table (https://confluence.egi.eu/display/EGIG/Scientific+Disciplines)
+    For that, each arXiv category will be mapped against the Scientific Disciplines classification table (https://confluence.egi.eu/display/EGIG/Scientific+Disciplines)
+    For example, if the value in the arXiv category field is "cs.AI" after the mapping, besides this tag, there would be three new tags: major_field: "natural sciences", sub_category: "computer sciences" and exact_category: "artificial intelligence".

 It is important to note that all the publications where essential data (like DOI together with authors and/or title) is missing will be dropped because this may lead to inconsistencies in the final data.
 (It means if it is  impossible to identify the publication unambiguously, all the data about it will be discarded.)